kjhealy/pandoc-templates/README.markdown

     files can be added in Marked > Style > Custom CSS.
 - The configuration file in the `knitr/` folder is an example to help you produce HTML or `.tex` from inside R, using knitr and its `pandoc()` helper function.
+- The CSL file in the `csl/` folder makes a tiny change to a Chicago Notes CSL file so you can use it to output citation information in the body text of a document.
+This makes it useful for lists of references in CVs and course syllabuses.

 ## Contact